sgpsdd-zyx/Fast-VCD/README.md

 ## Extracting flip events

 `VCDReader` builds on top of `vcd_parser.VCDParser` and provides a simple way to retrieve signal transitions for a given pin.
+The reader performs a binary search on the timestamps so it can jump directly to the requested time window.

 ```python
 from vcd_reader import VCDReader